 The exactness of repeatedly used numbers does not surprise scientists because, though materialists are known to deny this, numbers are not physical.
 Science itself cannot exist apart from numbers.
 And because numbers are not physical, scientific inquiry includes the non-physical.
 Numbers are a kind of information and, also often denied by materialists, information is not physical.
-Protons appear to be physical but certainly the statement and the concept that they are, is not physical.
+Protons appear to be physical, but their exactitude suggests otherwise.
+And certainly, the statement and the concept that protons are physical, is itself not physical.
 That statement, and any statement, as often observed, does not consist of the photons transmitting it to your eyes nor the molecules of ink on a page nor of the sound waves expressing it.
 Materialists may object but they disqualify themselves from being taken seriously.
 Rules of investigation, whether used by forensic criminologists or corporate accountants, should be valued to the extent that they help discover truth.
 The rules of the materialist, such as methodological naturalism, are the opposite.
 Materialism requires adherence to its rules of investigation especially if that means getting the most important answers completely wrong.
 Reviewing a Carl Sagan title, the famed Richard Lewontin (Jan.
 9, 1997, New York Review of Books) admitted:

 We take the side of [materialist] science in spite of the patent absurdity of some of its constructs [and] in spite of the tolerance of the scientific community for unsubstantiated just-so stories, because we have a prior commitment, a commitment to materialism.
 It is not that the methods and institutions of science somehow compel us to accept a material explanation of the phenomenal world, but, on the contrary, that we are forced by our a priori adherence to material causes to create an apparatus of investigation and a set of concepts that produce material explanations...